Bembridge Lifeboat Station: 1964 onwards

 In 2009 a new Tamar-class lifeboat was allocated to the station, again requiring a major redevelopment of the offshore boathouse, projected to cost £10 million.
 A public appeal to raise £1million for the project was launched.
 Demolition of the old station began in May 2009.

-The old Tyne-class Max Aitken III was retired to the RNLI relief fleet and the station was allocated the Peggy & Alex Caird (ON 1124) to cover whilst the new station was built.
+The Tyne-class Max Aitken III was withdrawn to the RNLI relief fleet, and the station was temporarily allocated the shore-launched lifeboat Peggy & Alex Caird (ON 1124), to cover whilst the new station was built.

-The facility was designed to allow the lifeboat to reach 95% of casualties within 50 miles of the station, within 30 minutes of launch.
-The new boathouse, station and gangway was completed by October 2010 and cost £7,650,000.
-On 27 September 2010 the new lifeboat, the Alfred Albert Williams (ON 1297), was deployed to the station.
+The facility was designed to allow the lifeboat to reach 95% of casualties up to 50 mi from the station, within 30 minutes of launch.
+The new boathouse, station and gangway were completed by October 2010, at a cost of £7,650,000.
+On 27 September 2010, a new lifeboat, Alfred Albert Williams (ON 1297), was deployed to the station.

-At the same time, work was carried out on the old onshore boathouse to provide new facilities for the Inshore Lifeboat.
+At the same time, work was carried out on the old onshore boathouse, to provide new facilities for the Inshore lifeboat.
 The portion of the structure dating back to the original 19th century boathouse were kept, whilst the newer building was carefully constructed around it.